What is a Short-Field Takeoff?

 Setup:

-- Failure to review AFM/POH and performance charts before takeoff
+- Failing to review the AFM/POH and performance data before takeoff

-- Failure to adequately clear the area before taxiing into position on the active runway
+- Failing to clear the area before taxiing into position

-- Failure to align the airplane on the center of the runway
+- Failing to align the airplane with the runway centerline

-- Failure to hold brakes until full power is applied and engine instruments are checked
+- Failing to hold the brakes until full power is applied and engine indications are checked

 Takeoff Roll:

-- Failure to check engine instruments after applying takeoff power
+- Failing to check engine indications after takeoff power is applied

-- Applying the brakes to assist in directional control during the takeoff roll
+- Using brakes to assist with directional control during the takeoff roll

 Liftoff:

-- Failure to attain a proper liftoff attitude
+- Failing to establish the proper liftoff attitude

-- Dropping a wing (usually the left) immediately after liftoff due to inadequate rudder pressure and limiting the visual scan to areas directly ahead of the airplane
+- Dropping a wing (usually the left) after liftoff due to inadequate rudder pressure or a limited visual scan

 Maximum Performance Climb:

-- Inadequate compensation for torque/P-factor resulting in a sideslip
+- Failing to compensate for torque and P-factor, resulting in a sideslip

-- Failure to maintain the best angle-of-climb airspeed (VX)
+- Failing to maintain the best angle-of-climb airspeed (VX)

-- Fixation on the airspeed indicator during the initial climb
+- Fixating on the airspeed indicator during the initial climb

 Airman Certification Standards for Short-Field Takeoffs